 - Report suspicious emails rather than ignoring them

 Over time, this creates a powerful effect.
 Employees start functioning as a distributed detection network, identifying threats early and feeding signals back to the security team.
 This behavioral shift is ultimately what security awareness programs are trying to achieve.
+We map the full system that produces these behaviors in our guide to what actually reduces human cyber risk.

 How to interpret your phishing failure rate